 Students are admitted to begin in fall quarter only.
 The deadline for submission of ALL application materials is December 4.
 Failure to meet this deadline jeopardizes admission and financial support.
 The admissions procedure is handled through Grad Apply beginning on September 1.
-The following PDF documents must be submitted to Grad Apply: statement of purpose; three letters of recommendation; a minimum of two papers illustrating writing ability in any area of music scholarship related to your degree goals (Your most recent writing and writing on twentieth- and twenty-first-century musical practices is preferred.); Graduate Record Examination (GRE) General Test scores (The music subject test is not required.); additional documentation of previous work (See below for more information from each area of emphasis.); and unofficial transcripts from all institutions attended (Scanned copies are acceptable.
+The following PDF documents must be submitted to Grad Apply: statement of purpose; three letters of recommendation; a minimum of two papers illustrating writing ability in any area of music scholarship related to your degree goals (Your most recent writing and writing on twentieth- and twenty-first-century musical practices is preferred.); additional documentation of previous work (See below for more information from each area of emphasis.); and unofficial transcripts from all institutions attended (Scanned copies are acceptable.
+Graduate Record Examination (GRE) scores are optional but not required for this application.
 Upon provisional admission to graduate study at UC San Diego, official hardcopy transcripts are required to finalize your admission).
 For international students: The TOEFL exam (Test of English as a Foreign Language) or IELTS (International English Language Testing System) is required of ALL international students whose country of citizenship does not have English as its primary language, unless you have been enrolled in a full-time program of study for a minimum of one year in a country whose primary language is English.
 The minimum TOEFL score is 550 (or 213 for the computer-based exam).
 The minimum IELTS score is 7.
 The minimum speaking TOEFL score is 25 and 28–30 for IELTS.

 After completion of an advisory examination during Welcome Week, each new student will meet with the departmental master’s or doctoral adviser.
 Students found to be deficient in any areas covered on the advisory examination (dictation, sight reading, keyboard proficiency, history, and literature) will be advised to remedy deficiencies during their first year.